 5. Josh Hartnett filmed this at the same time as The Faculty

 Paul Rudd had a big year in 1995, starring in Clueless and Halloween 6, his first two movies.
 Josh Hartnett kept up the tradition in 1998 by making his film debut in H20 and then in The Faculty (the two being released 4 months apart).
-Both were big hits that year, and it was only possible for him because he filmed them at the same time.
+Both were big hits that year.
+It was only possible for him, though, because he filmed them at the same time.
 Timeline wise, H20 was technically the first one he started on.
-That’s why he’s given an “Introducing” credit at the beginning.
+That’s why he’s given an “Introducing” credit at the beginning of it and not on The Faculty.

 That’s also why he has the same unkept bedhead in both movies, although that was less exhaustion and more a creative choice he made since he was sick of seeing teen movies where all the beautiful teenagers have perfect hair.
 H20’s hair and makeup department people fought him on this, but he kept defying them by putting a hat on after they’d fixed his air or, more simply, using his hand to mess up his hair right before a shot.